Anish-M-code/Leaky-LAN/README.md

  - Easy to use , setup and maintain
  - 100% Open source
- - No third party code only standard python libraries used.
  - setup required only on one computer.
  - Bidirectional sharing of files possible using new web interface.